 - Any person who believes that this policy has been breached is encouraged to advise the Chief Operating Officer who will investigate the matter; alternatively, staff may follow the procedures set out in the Fraud and Corruption Policy and/or Protected Disclosures Policy.

 Responsibility for monitoring compliance

-- The Chief Financial Officer is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Procurement Manager is responsible for monitoring compliance with this policy and reporting any breaches to the Chief Operating Officer.